 Common Gynecologic Symptoms

 Pain can be described in many ways.
-Intensity of pain is commonly measured with a simple 0-10 point scale where 0 equals no pain and 10 is the worst pain imaginable.
-Describing your pain can help your doctor pinpoint the condition.
-Each of the following descriptions of pain may indicate a different gynecologic condition:
+It is often measured with a simple 0-10 scale where 0 equals no pain and 10 is the worst pain you can imagine.
+Describing your pain can help your doctor to pinpoint the condition.
+Each of the following may indicate a different condition:

 - Pelvic discomfort

 - Abdominal cramps

 - Pain during intercourse 2,4

 Monthly periods are different for each woman.
 Menstrual bleeding can also be different before and after childbirth, with age, and with any medications you regularly take.
 The following are examples of bleeding patterns that are linked to specific gynecologic conditions:

 - Bleeding longer than 7 days